Lipschitz Stability Estimate and Uniqueness in the Retrospective Analysis for The Mean Field Games System via Two Carleman Estimates: Introduction

 Below $x\in \mathbb{R}^{n}$\ denotes the position $x$\ of an agent and $ t\geq 0$ is time.
 Let $T>0$ be a number and $\Omega \subset \mathbb{R}^{n}$ be a bounded domain with a piecewise smooth boundary $\partial \Omega $.
 Denote

 Let $v(x,t)$\ be the value function and $m(x,t)$\ be the distribution of agents at the point $x$\ and at the moment of time $t.$ We study in this paper the second order mean field games system

+We refer to Appendix (section 5) for a brief outline of a derivation of this system.

-The function $\varkappa ^{2}(x)$\ is a characteristic of the phase space that plays the role of\textit{\ }elasticity of the medium (see also the dynamics of an agent in \eqref{1.5}).
-The function $F$ is an interaction term that combines the nonlocal interaction given by convolution with the kernel $K$ through its third arguments as well as local interaction through the fourth argument Thus, it follows from (\ref{1.1}) that we consider a general case when both local and non-local interactions are included in the interaction function $F$ .
-Properties of the function $F$ are specified in section 4.
+The meaning of the function $\varkappa (x)$\ is explained in section 5.
+The function $F$ is an interaction term that combines the nonlocal interaction given by the integral operator as well as local interaction through the fourth argument of $F$, also, see section 5.
+Thus, it follows from (\ref{1.1} ) that we consider a general case when both local and non-local interactions are included in the interaction function $F$.

 We assume the zero Neumann boundary conditions